 So grab that bucket!
 Ask your health-related concerns and weight questions to trusted providers.
 Those are the opinions that truly matter.
 If they have advice, try it on for size.

 2. Stop googling (seriously)

-In a similar fashion, try to limit your online searching for pregnancy related questions or concerns.
+In a similar fashion, try to limit your online searching for pregnancy-related questions or concerns.

 Certain apps, articles and advice can prove to be very helpful, but I warn you to put boundaries on screen time.
 There are too many resources out there that will give you contradicting information.

-Differences in what to eat, what to avoid eating, best exercises, not to exercise at all, etc. Again, talk to your care team on this.
+Differences in what to eat, what to avoid eating, best exercises, not to exercise at all, etc. Again, talk to your care team about this.
 You already go to the doctor’s office enough, might as well make your appointment useful.

 Remember: the internet is still a fairly new thing.
-Previous generations of pregnant mothers and babies have survived just fine without the extensive research on what type of sweetener is best.
+Previous generations of pregnant mothers and babies have survived just fine without extensive research on what type of sweetener is best.
 Get off the internet, have the cookie and just enjoy the sugar.

 3. Be kind to yourself

 You are growing a human!
 That being said, extra food is a requirement.

 No, you do not have to eat for two full-grown adults, but add the additional energy you need.
 Enjoy the time to nourish your body and feed your growing baby.
 Have the extra helping of pasta or dessert when you want to.
 Feed the weird cravings and try new foods.